zsofiasomlai/pbx-group-security/content/challenges/set-up/ST-BP-blog-from-transcription.md

 area        : setup
 difficulty  : medium
 skills      : IT User
+tech_stack  : Writing Skils
+who_are_you : Able to write a blog
 ---

 Chose one of the these transcribed texts (from audio file) :